alaindet/learn-go/courses/lets-go/notes/servermux.md

 # Servermux

 - A servermux for Go is just a regular HTTP router
+- All incoming HTTP requests are served in their own goroutine
 - **WARNING**: Servermux cannot route based on HTTP method
 - **WARNING**: Servermux cannot match URL variables
 - **WARNING**: Servermux cannot match URL patterns expressed as regexp